If you’re shopping for uninterruptible power supplies (UPS), but aren’t quite sure what you’re looking for…

 Otherwise, let’s continue…

-The 3 Categories of Uniterruptible Power Supplies
+The 3 Levels of Uniterruptible Power Supplies

 - Standby (offline)

-Here’s how each one works:
+Now here’s how each one works:

-A standby UPS works under normal conditions by supplying your computer with AC power directly from the wall outlet.
+As the cheapest of the 3, a standby UPS works under normal conditions by supplying your computer with AC power directly from the wall outlet.

 Meanwhile…the battery sits on standby.

-The problem is…the switching process causes a momentary lapse in power which is dangerous for certain highly-sensitive equipment.
+While this method works well for most of the time, the switching process does cause a momentary power lapse, which is dangerous for highly-sensitive equipment.

-The good news for us is…the typical lapse time (usually under 5ms, but sometimes as long as 20-100ms) is well within tolerance for normal desktop computers.
+However, the typical lapse time (usually under 5ms, but sometimes as long as 20-100ms) is well within tolerance for normal desktop computers.